Worldwide shipping, easy payment and high quality products. You can rely on Kanda

 USB to CAN Adapter

 Need to connect your CAN network to a PC?
-Just plug the compact and tough CANUSB into any PC USB Port and you have an instant CAN connection.
+Just plug the compact and tough CAN USB into any PC USB Port and you have an instant USB to CAN connection.
 CAN data is sent and received from your CAN network using standard ASCII format, either through a standard COM port or by using the DLL.

 Using a COM port means that no drivers have to be installed, and existing serial port software can be used without changes.
 Installing the DLL package with its direct drivers gives higher CAN bus loads and faster communications, and we have made it surprising easy to do.

-The free sample programs allow you to start seeing and transmitting CAN messages immediately, without having to write any code!
+The free sample programs allow you to start seeing and transmitting CAN messages immediately using your PC USB port, without having to write any code!

-Just plug the CAN USB dongle into a standard USB port and it gives a DB9 male output to your CAN network.
-As the CANUSB draws its power from the USB bus, no external power supply is needed.
-It conforms with CiA (CAN in Automation) recommendations, so its maximum current consumption is 100mA.
+Just plug the USB to CAN adapter into a standard USB port and it gives a USB to CAN DB9 male output to your CAN network.
+As the CANUSB draws its power from the USB bus, no external power supply is required.
+This USB to CAN adapter conforms with CiA (CAN in Automation) recommendations, so its maximum current consumption is 100mA.
 Normal current consumption is less than 45mA, but this can depend on CAN cable errors, CAN bus load etc.

-The CAN USB operates on all Windows and Linux platforms.
-You can use the free virtual COM port and your existing RS232/COM port software in Delphi, Visual Basic, C++ etc. Alternatively, you can use the DLL package or VB6 ActiveX control to access the CANUSB directly, which improves performance
+The CANUSB operates on all Windows and Linux platforms.
+You can use the free virtual COM port and your existing RS232/COM port software in Delphi, Visual Basic, C++ etc. for an instant CAN to USB connection.
+Alternatively, you can use the DLL package or VB6 ActiveX control to access the CANUSB directly, which improves the performance of the CAN to USB connection.

 If you already use CAN232, it is easy to migrate from CAN232 to CANUSB with some small software changes.

-A free Windows threaded CANUSB API DLL allows you to write applications in a snap.
+A free Windows threaded CANUSB API DLL allows you to write applications for USB to CAN Bus connection in any language

 - Compact size (Length: 55mm, Width: 36mm, Height: 16mm)